Stories of Faith | Corrine Stokoe

 As little kids, one of my favorite memories of Christmases year after year was a tradition my mother centered around Jesus.
 She placed a tiny manger by our mantle and we were supposed to perform anonymous, random acts of kindness to others during the Christmas season.
 As we performed these random acts, we were supposed to write on a little piece of paper what those acts were, and put a piece of straw in the manger for Jesus.
 As those acts of kindness piled up, so would the straw pieces and a soft bed was made for Jesus to sleep in each year.
 On Christmas morning, before we opened presents, we’d read each of the acts of kindness.
 It was a beautiful way to remember the Savior during the Christmas season.
 We’d read things off like “made Mom’s bed” or “did the dishes when it was Stephen’s turn” or “shoveled the neighbor’s walkway” or “sat by someone in the lunchroom who was alone.”
 I loved how it helped us think about giving gifts to Christ during the celebration of His birth.
 It made us feel those feel-good happy feelings of true joy and love that are sometimes lost in the shuffle of buying and wrapping and packaging during commercialized-Santa-crazed Christmas.

 But my mom realized just a few years ago that this tradition was getting a little harder for her almost all-grown-up kids to achieve.
-With most of us out of the house, we just weren’t around to write down these acts of kindness and make the tradition as affective as it was in years past.
-So my mom came up with a new tradition – a similar idea but more age appropriate for her almost all adult kids.
-One Christmas morning, she got stationary and pens out and asked us to write a letter to Jesus, offering a gift to him the coming year.
+With most of us out of the house, we just weren’t around to write down these acts of kindness and make the tradition as effective as it was in years past.
+So my mom came up with a new tradition—a similar idea, but more age-appropriate for her almost all adult kids.
+One Christmas morning, she got stationery and pens out and asked us to write a letter to Jesus, offering a gift to him the coming year.
 We were supposed to remember that gift all year, and come the next Christmas, open the sealed letter and reflect on the gift we gave to Christ before writing a letter to Him about the next year’s gift we would give.

 And then my husband and I were asked to go on a Book of Mormon trek (a youth church camp) with a group of 14-18 year old kids as adult leaders.
 We were challenged months before to read the entire Book of Mormon beforehand, but did I do it?
 Of course not.
 I said to myself, “perfect, this will go right along with my gift for Christ this year,” and then proceeded to give a lukewarm effort like always.